After my wedding and a honey moon in Sicilia, I am back home to blog about some cool tech stuff.

 Last but not least step

-We find our iCloud FQN DNS and our MacMini name.
-Now we can connect to it through the iCloud tunnel.
-If your server name contains some " “/space character, replace it with “-"/dash one (sed -e “s/[[:space:]]/-/g”).
+Now that we’ve found our iCloud FQDN and our MacMini name, we can connect to it through the iCloud tunnel.
+If your server name contains spaces, replace them with dashes (sed -e “s/[[:space:]]/-/g”).

 [mbp:~]$> ssh MacMini.1122334455.members.btmm.icloud.com